International competition horse movement

 International movement of competition horses is a frequent practice globally.
 WOAH and the International Horse Sports Confederation (IHSC) are engaged in a public-private partnership to support safe cross-border movements of sport horses.

-– The High health, High Performance (HHP) framework to enable countries and regions to harmonise their sanitary requirements for temporary importation and re-entry of competition horses.
+- The High Health, High Performance (HHP) Framework, which supports the harmonisation of sanitary requirements among countries and regions for the temporary importation and re-entry of competition horses.

 High health, high performance (HHP) horses